marcoh2325/marcoh2325/README.md

 ### <div align="center">I'm Marco, a Data Scientist and Data Analyst</div>

-- 🔭 Working as python developer.
+- 🔭 Looking for a job as python developer, data analyst or data scientist.

-- 🌱 I’m currently learning more about DevOps and git.

-- 👯 I want to improve as developer while strenghten my mathematical background
+- 🌱 I’m studying daily to improve as developer and to make sense of data.

-- ⚡ Fun fact: I love mathematics, basketball and I'm learnign to play Go
+- ⚡ Fun fact: I love mathematics, basketball and I'm learnign to play Go.

 <br/>